 The seriousness of assault charges demands the attention of an experienced trial attorney.
 At the Law Offices of Torres & Caraves, our team includes a former prosecutor and public defender who know how the prosecution will look to structure the case against you.
 We can draw from more than two decades of experience to prepare your defense and maximize your chances of having the charges reduced or dropped completely.
 When you hire our Oakland criminal defense lawyers, you can rest assured that your case is in knowledgeable and experienced hands.

 The sooner you contact our criminal defense attorneys, the sooner we can help.
-Schedule a free consultation today.
+Schedule a free initial consultation today.